 1. The V57 series of ICD-9 aftercare codes will not exist within ICD-10.

 As this blog post explains, “A simple mapping of the V57 series of codes found in ICD-9-CM over to ICD-10-CM is not possible, as codes that duplicate the V57 series currently are not included in ICD-10-CM classification.”
 In fact, this resource states that all V57 codes map to a single code in ICD-10: Z51.89, Encounter for other specified aftercare.
 And if you look up that code in the ICD-10 tabular list, you’ll see note that instructs you to “code also condition requiring care.”
 In other words, you should not submit Z51.89 as a patient’s sole diagnosis—if you can help it—because on its own, this code might not adequately support the medical necessity of therapy treatment.
 Thus, using it as a primary diagnosis code could lead to claim denials.
-For more on the importance of coding for medical necessity, check out this blog post.

 2. You should not use aftercare Z codes if the patient’s primary diagnosis code includes a seventh character that designates the encounter type.